 With EGYM equipment you are given a resistance that can change during the performance of a rep. For example, you may be on the bench press machine and you can press 100 pounds fairly easily, but then you will need to lower 180 pounds thanks to the changes the machine makes to resistance.
 This provides an innovative and safe way to reap the benefits of eccentric training without the hassle and willpower of doing it with barbells or dumbbells.
 I encourage you all to give it a try!

 Schoenfeld, B. J., Ogborn, D. I., Vigotsky, A. D., Franchi, M. V., & Krieger, J. W. (2017).
 Hypertrophic Effects of Concentric vs. Eccentric Muscle Actions: A Systematic Review and Meta-analysis.
 Journal of strength and conditioning research, 31(9), 2599–2608.

 Vikne, H., Refsnes, P. E., Ekmark, M., Medbø, J. I., Gundersen, V., & Gundersen, K. (2006).
 Muscular performance after concentric and eccentric exercise in trained men.
 Medicine and science in sports and exercise, 38(10), 1770–1781.

-Fitness Director Steve Boring MS, BS, ISSA-CPT Certified Personal Trainer has degrees in Exercise Science and Speech Communication and is currently pursuing a PhD in Human Performance.
-He is a competitive Strongman and Powerlifter.
-He has multiple State Championships, two AAPF National Bench Press National Championships, and is the current AWPC World Bench Press Champion.
+Fitness Director Steve Boring, PhD is a retired competitive Strongman and Powerlifter.
+He has won multiple Bench Press Championships from State to World level.
 Steve’s passions are centered on fitness and his love of helping people reach their goals.
 His door is always open to talk about fitness, health, and lifelong strength!

 Contact Steve Boring at (507) 287-9312.